hbctraining/Intro-to-shell-flipped/lessons/05_shell-scripts_variable.md

 echo "Report complete!"
 ```

 After adding in a final `echo` statement, we are all set with script!
-If your script looks similar to what we have listed below, save and exit Vim.
+Make sure that your script looks similar to what we have listed below.
+If it does, save and exit Vim.

 ```bash
 ## USAGE: Provide the full path to the directory you want information on
 dirPath=~/unix_lesson/raw_fastq